 The Remuneration Committee shall meet at least once a year in accordance with its terms of reference.
-Two Remuneration Committee meetings were held in 2019 and the attendance of each member is set out in the section headed "Board and Committees Meetings" of this report.
+Two Remuneration Committee meetings were held in 2020 and the attendance of each member is set out in the section headed "Board and Committees Meetings" of this report.

-In 2019, the Remuneration Committee reviewed and approved the annual remuneration package and performance bonus for senior management of the Company.
+In 2020, the Remuneration Committee reviewed and approved the proposed remuneration packages for the newly appointed Executive Directors and their annual remuneration package and performance bonus.

-Details of the Directors' emoluments for the year 2019 are set out in note 7 to the financial statements.
+Details of the Directors' emoluments for the year 2020 are set out in note 7 to the financial statements.